Overview

 University Honors Program

 Students in the College of Science and Technology may apply to the University Honors Program.
 Honors students are eligible to enroll in CST honors courses, provided that they have satisfied the prerequisites and co-requisites.
-Honors courses are designated with a nine as the second digit in the four-digit number, e.g. MATH 1941 is Honors Calculus I. See Academic Opportunities: University Honors Program for more information.
+Honors courses are designated with a nine as the second digit in the four-digit number, e.g. MATH 1941 is Honors Calculus I. See University Honors Program for more information.

 Student Associations